codingforpleasure/customized-workspace/Ubuntu/useful-resources/numpy.md

 #### Pads before and pad after differently

+In the follwoing example,
+tuple (3,1) told numpy to pad 3 times on the starting of the array and 1 time in the end.

 ```python
 a = np.array([1,2,3])
 np.pad(a, (3, 1))

 # Output: array([0, 0, 0, 1, 2, 3, 0])
 ```

 ### Repeating an array